frontenddogma/web-development-glossary/manuscript/s.md

 Software testing
 : → Testing

+SOLID
+: A mnemonic acronym for five design principles intended to make software designs more understandable, flexible, and maintainable.
+SOLID refers to 1) the Single Responsibility Principle, 2) the Open-Closed Principle, 3) the Liskov Substitution Principle, 4) the Interface Segregation Principle, and 5) the Dependency Inversion Principle.
+SOLID represents a subset of many principles promoted by Robert C. Martin.&nbsp;[†](#w-solid)

 Solution stack
 : A set of software subsystems or components needed to create a complete platform such that no additional software is needed to support applications.
 Applications are said to “run on” or “run on top of” the resulting platform.&nbsp;[†](#w-solution-stack)